YeagerCS/sneaker.js/README.md

 I tried to bundle the application with parcel, but parcel introduces several new problems which basically invalidate half the progress up until this point.
 I'll try some more things, but for now **you are not able to use npm packages** and you need to use the sneaker.js files from the scripts directory instead of the 'sneakerlib'.

 ## Conclusion
 That is the first documentation of sneaker.js and might be expanded upon in the future.
+(There are a few useful methods not yet documented inside of `/scripts/sneaker.js`)